OGR-67/jsxlab-project/packages/cli/README.md

 # JSXLab

 This package is a JUPYTER Notebook clone but for JSX.
+It allows you to write and execute JSX code in a notebook-like environment.
+It also supports markdown cells and diagram cells.

 ## Features